Regular field trips are an important supplement to school academic programs. A consent form is required for each

 Some sites have limits on how many adults can attend field trips, if that is the case, not all volunteers will be able to attend.
 Teachers do their best to ensure that if you volunteer you'll be able to at least attend one of the trips.

 The responsibility of a chaperone should not be underestimated.
 The teacher has trusted that you will monitor a small group of students.
-If you are not used to closely supervising a group of 4-6 children at a time, then you might want want to begin with volunteering in the classroom first!
-We ask that if you act as a chaperone that you not: spend time on your cell phone; limit the talking you do with other adults; if the class has split into groups, make sure your group arrives on time to the bus for departure.
+If you are not used to closely supervising a group of 4-6 children at a time, then you might want to begin with volunteering in the classroom first!
+We ask that if you act as a chaperone that you: not spend time on your cell phone; limit the talking you do with other adults; if the class has split into groups, make sure your group arrives on time to the bus for departure.
 We also ask that you support the classroom teachers in their efforts to ensure a safe, educational and enjoyable trip for all!

 What if I don't want my child to go on a field trip?